phil-opp/blog_os/blog/post/double-faults.md

 [int 1]: https://en.wikipedia.org/wiki/INT_(x86_instruction)

-So in order to prevent this triple fault, we need to either provide a handler function for `Debug` exceptions or a double fault handler.
-We will do the latter, since we want to avoid triple faults completely.
+So in order to prevent this triple fault, we need to either provide a handler function for debug exceptions or a double fault handler.
+We will do the latter, since we want to avoid triple faults in all cases.

 ### A Double Fault Handler
 A double fault is a normal exception with an error code, so we can use our `handler_with_error_code` macro to create a wrapper function: